 | < 20 | 4 |

-Clinical note: A rapidly declining platelet count is often more clinically significant than the absolute value.
+A rapidly declining platelet count is often more clinically significant than the absolute value.
+A count falling from 180 to 60 over 48 hours tells a different story than a stable count of 60.
 Document the trend in your daily notes.

-Documentation tip: Log platelet counts from daily CBCs in the ICU notes.
+Log platelet counts from daily CBCs in the ICU notes.
 Do not rely on the lab report alone — it must be in the clinical notes for SOFA scoring.
+TPA reviewers check for the source value, not just the derived score.

 3. Hepatic Component (Bilirubin)